 How a Los Angeles Personal Injury Attorney Can Help

-If you are a pedestrian who has been struck by a distracted driver, you need immediate and expert legal help, and you need it quickly.
-A qualified attorney who has a great deal of experience in automobile accidents and pedestrian accidents in particular, can be your best ally through the months ahead.
+If you are a pedestrian who has been struck by a distracted driver, you need immediate and expert legal help.
+A qualified attorney who has a great deal of experience in automobile accidents and pedestrian accidents, in particular, can be your best ally through the months ahead.
 If you were injured by a driver, you will likely have medical expenses which could potentially bankrupt you.

 What to Do Following a Pedestrian Accident

 Whether you are the driver of the car or the pedestrian who was struck, it is important that you adhere to some basic rules in order to protect all those involved.
-Some of the things you should do following a pedestrian accident include:
+Some of the things you should do following an auto-pedestrian accident include:

 - Call for medical assistance immediately—even if those involved say they are “fine.”
 Internal injuries are not always readily apparent, and the pedestrian could have internal bleeding or a concussion.